foss-santanu/clj-compiler/README.md

 ## ⚖️ License

-This project is distributed under the MIT License.
+This project is distributed under the GPL-2.0 License.

 ---